Skip to content

 If the person appointed gets granted authority to administer an estate under the Independent Administration of Estates Act, the power of full or limited authority is shown on the letters testamentary.

-After appointment and letters testamentary get issued, many of the duties of an executor are:
+After the appointment and letters testamentary get issued, many of the duties of an executor are:

 Safeguard Assets